palasthotel/ph-wp-content-relations/readme.txt

 = 1.0.7 =
 * new public function to get the relation store for a post id
 * New filter: with content_relations_add_meta_box you can disable meta box for posts
+* db.php functions refactoring
 * public function with ph_ prefix were deprecated
-* db.php functions refactoring
+* some more public functions were deprecated

 = 1.0.6 =
 * WP_Query extension